Uttamshukla72/technical_test/challenge#1/3-tier-Architecture-using-docker-kubernetes/README.md

 docker build –t <image name> <path>

-and then push it to availble docker registry(private or public) or any jfrog artifactory.
+and then push it to availble docker registry(private or public) or any external artifactory storage managment like jfrog artifactory or nexus

 once the images are pushed to repository. we need to deploy it so that the underlying infra would be created.